 The XML Workflow/BPM component, or Route module, of the Enterprise Integration Console (eiConsole) serves several purposes.
 Often times, automation of a business process requires more than simple point-to-point integration of Source and Target Systems.
 While the eiConsole provides a simple, assembly line approach to basic source-to-target interfaces – it also supports the implementation of a wide variety of the workflow patterns common to more complex business process modeling (BPM) scenarios.

 The supported patterns include (but are not limited to):

 The flexibility inherent in the eiConsole allows for different levels of modularity within an eiConsole interface.
 The most granular workflow node is a stage.

 Stages are relatively atomic processes such as Listeners, Processors, Transformations, Routing or Transport.
 Each stage represents a single atomic action on data.

-Below, an example of a multi-route interface that demonstrates a number of the modules used in the implementation of a multi-stage XML workflow using the eiConsole.
+Below, an example of a multi-route interface that demonstrates a number of the modules used in the implementation of a multi-stage XML workflow utilizing the eiConsole.

 A single Route (shown below) with one Source (far left) and one Target (far right) is the most straightforward possible example of an XML workflow in the eiConsole.
 However, in the second example below – we have two defined Target Systems, one named PilotFish and one named Sharks (blue highlighted box, right).